Glocester Police create fundraising page for critically injured Chepachet Fire Chief

 Dauphinais’ daughter told Eyewitness News police set up this Go Fund Me page to help Dauphinais’ family with mounting medical expenses since the crash Sunday evening.

-Dauphinais suffered a traumatic brain injury and was rushed to Boston Medical Center by helicopter.
+Dauphinais suffered a traumatic brain injury and was transported to Boston Medical Center by a medical helicopter.

 His wife suffered less serious injuries, and has remained by his side.